 What I did not realize was the noise transfer from the top to bottom floor in an up/down duplex is almost unbearable.
 I can hear EVERYTHING that the folks on the top floor are doing.
-And yes, I mean everything—from them walking, to their TV, to normal conversations and other noises you don’t want to hear (peeing, sex noises, etc.).
+And yes, I mean everything—from them walking, to their TV, to normal conversations and other noises you don’t want to hear (let’s just call them ‘personal’ noises).
 This gets very annoying, very quickly.

 Aside from the noise, another problem with the up/down duplex is gravity.
 Everything runs down.
 That includes plumbing.
 The water that my top tenants use comes through their pipes down the pipes in my unit into the main line and out to the street.
 What does that mean?
 If there is a blockage, guess whose unit gets flooded with a disgusting mixture of kitchen sink and toilet water?
 ME!

 This is not to say all up/down duplexes are like this.
 My advice to you is that if you are thinking of purchasing an up/down duplex, make sure you are with someone else.
 When you visit the property, have them walk around upstairs while you are downstairs.
 Have them walk and talk, as noise transfer can be both on impact (walking, dancing, etc.) or airborne (talking, music, etc.).
 If it seems kind of loud, then it will be almost unbearable when you are dealing with it every day.